1amsahil/Helmet-Detection-using-YOLO-v8/README.md

 •	OpenCV
 •	LabelImg (https://github.com/HumanSignal/labelImg)

-# How To Run in your Machine:
+# How to Run in your Machine:
 1. Download All files
 2. Add Helmet.pt file in the same folder
 3. Open WebCam Python file